fiamma-chain/fiamma-docs/developer-guides/fiamma-cli/README.md

 ---
 description: >-
-  The Fiammad command-line tool allows you to quickly interact with the Fiamma local network or test network.
+  The Fiammad Command Line Interface(CLI) allows you to quickly interact with the Fiamma local network or test network.
 ---